awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

    Android - Java
        .. _android-java:

-       Get started creating your cloud backend with Amplify CLI for Android using Java.
+       Get started building a cloud-powered Android app using the AWS Amplify CLI and the AWS SDK for Android.
+This page guides you through setting up an initial backend and integrating the SDK into your app.

    Android - Kotlin
        .. _android-kotlin:

-       Get started creating your cloud backend with Amplify CLI for Android using Kotlin.
+       Get started building a cloud-powered Android app using the AWS Amplify CLI and the AWS SDK for Android.
+This page guides you through setting up an initial backend and integrating the SDK into your app.

    iOS - Swift
        .. _ios-swift:

-       Get started creating your cloud backend with Amplify CLI for iOS using Swift.
+       Get started building a cloud-powered iOS app using the AWS Amplify CLI and the AWS SDK for iOS.
+This page guides you through setting up an initial backend and integrating the SDK into your app.

 .. _add-aws-mobile-sdk-basic-setup-prerequisites: